groundy

 Frequently Asked Questions

 Q: Can I use Fish-Speech S2 in a commercial product?
-A: Not directly with the open weights—S2 is licensed CC-BY-NC-SA-4.0, which prohibits commercial use.
+A: Not directly with the open weights—S2 is licensed under the Fish Audio Research License, which permits free use for research and non-commercial purposes only.
 You’ll need to negotiate a commercial license with Fish Audio or use their paid API, which permits commercial deployment under standard API terms.

 Q: How does Fish-Speech perform on languages other than English and Chinese?
 A: S2 was trained on 10M+ hours across approximately 80 languages, and supports zero-shot cross-lingual voice transfer.
 Quality varies by language—English and Chinese have the strongest coverage given training data distribution, while lower-resource languages may show degraded accuracy.